TA-Softies/ta-wiki/Technical Guides/misc/reimaging-guide.md

 ## Overview

 This guide provides step-by-step instructions for reimaging SATA/NVMe drives using the Reimaging Station in TechCentre.
-The process uses Clonezilla to restore lab workstation drives to a clean, standardized state with pre-configured Windows images.
+The process uses Clonezilla to restore lab workstation drives to a clean, standardized state with pre-configured Windows Lab images.

 {: .important-title }
 > **Lab PCs ONLY**